Latest Club News

 How much is it to join the club?

-The standard club subs/fees are £25 a month for all groups apart from Seniors Orange and U17s which are £30.
-However these subs/fees are based on an annual fee divided by 50 weeks.
+The standard club subs/fees are £25 a month for all groups apart from U12s, U14s and U17s which are £30.
+However these subs/fees are based on an annual fee divided by 48 weeks.
 See ‘How is my membership calculated’ for more.

 After your player’s free taster session, you will be contacted by Coach John regarding the initial fee.
-This will usually be however many Sundays are left in the month currently in, plus a month upfront which caters for the 30 days notice at the end of the player’s membership.
+This will usually be however many session days are left in the month we are currently in, plus a month upfront which caters for the 30 days notice at the end of the player’s membership.

 For example a Kinder player comes to the club for their free taster.
 There are two weeks left in the month after the free taster.
-The initial fee will be £37 which is worked out as £12 (2 x £6 a week) + £25 (30 days notice period).
-The next payment is due 1st week of the following month (and each month thereafter) which will be the standard club subs/fee.
+The initial fee will be £37.50 which is worked out as £12 (2 x £6.25 a week) + £25 (30 days notice period).
+The next payment is due 1st week of the following month (and each month thereafter) will be £25; the standard club subs/fee.

 What does my monthly membership include?

 A player’s monthly membership includes opportunities to win the ‘Most Improved’, ‘Best Defensive’ and best ‘Team Player’ in our quarterly prize giving.
-Each player receives an annual ‘Participation Certificate’ and upon transfer to another group, they receive a ‘Promotion Certificate’.
+Upon transfer to another group, they receive a ‘Promotion Certificate’.

-Membership also includes discounts on optional Personal Training and Recreational Play we have available at our outdoor facility.
+Membership also includes discounts on Day Camps at Bourne Academy, and Recreational Play we have available at our outdoor facility.

 Additionally the U12s, U14s and U17s have their BE licenses and all referee fees on game days worked into their monthly fee.